 Step One: Branding

-Before you undertake any practical steps in your blog’s creation, you need to solidify all your ideas.
-Firstly, think about is what makes your blog different from the myriad of other food blogs out there – what makes it memorable?
-Your blog needs to fit into a specific niche and have a unique selling point to make it stand out from the crowd.
+Before you undertake any practical steps in your site’s creation, you need to solidify all your ideas.
+Firstly, think about is what makes your site different from the myriad of other food blogs out there – what makes it memorable?
+Your site needs to fit into a specific niche and have a unique selling point to make it stand out from the crowd.
 If you love baking, focus your food blog entirely on that.
 If you have a funny, conversational tone when writing, then that can be part of your branding.
-Having these decisions set out before you get started on the practical aspects of the blog will save a whole lot of time for you in the future.
+Having these decisions set out before you get started on the practical aspects of the project will save a whole lot of time for you in the future.

 Step Two: Name and Domain

-Start to consider what exactly you should name your blog.
-Your name will be your target audience’s first introduction to your blog, so getting it right is super important.
+Start to consider what exactly you should name it.
+Your name will be your target audience’s first introduction to your site, so getting it right is super important.
 It needs to encapsulate what your blog content will be about, plus place it within its niche.
 It also needs to be snappy, easy to remember, and unique enough that it’s easy to find.
-For more detailed information on choosing your blog name, check out this piece.
+For more detailed information on choosing your name, check out this piece.

-After you’re happy with your blog’s name, you need to register your domain to claim it.
-While you can set up a blog for free, it tends to be worth investing in your own domain name.
-It makes your blog immediately seem more professional and resemble a business rather than a hobby.
+After you’re happy with your name, you need to register your domain to claim it.
+While you can set it up for free, it tends to be worth investing in your own domain name.
+It makes your site immediately seem more professional and resemble a business rather than a hobby.